Guidelines for Teaching Online

 GRADE: Grade and assess students fairly and accurately

-- Clearly state the grading criteria or create rubrics to grade without bias and manage student expectations regarding grading of all course requirements including assignments, projects and class participation.
+- Clearly state the grading criteria and create rubrics to grade without bias.
+Manage student expectations regarding grading of all assignments, projects and class participation.

 - Post all grades promptly in the Gradebook even if hard copies are being returned in face-to-face classes.
-On minor or weekly assignments (e.g., problem sets), it is helpful to return.grades/comments to students prior to the next class.
-On major assignments (e.g., term papers, exams), returning grades/comments within two weeks is expected.
+On minor or weekly assignments, return.grades and comments to students before the next class.
+On major assignments (e.g., term papers, exams), return grades and comments within two weeks.

 - Emphasize the importance of originality in student work.
-If plagiarism or academic dishonesty is suspected, contact your department chair or academic dean for counsel.
+If plagiarism or academic dishonesty is suspected, contact your program director or academic dean for counsel.

 INTERACT: Interact with the class

-- Be "visible" and active in the online course a three times a week to let students know you are involved and "listening."
-Activities include:
+- Be "visible" and active in the online course at least three times a week to let students know you are involved and "listening."
+This might include:

-- Introducing the week's theme or recap last week's issues or resolutions.
-This can be done as an announcement, voiceover Powerpoint or through some other posting.
+- Introducing the week's theme or recapping last week's learning.
+This can be done as an announcement, voice-over PowerPoint or through some other posting.

-- Posting content materials (e.g., text-based and/or media-based lectures) and forum topic threads on a consistent schedule.
+- Posting content materials and forum topics on a consistent schedule.

 - Contributing to classroom forums so that students don't perceive them as busy work.

-- Manage forums actively to promote critical thinking, community-building and idea/experience sharing.
-If you use the forum area as the heart of the classroom, you should consider:
+- Manage forums actively to promote critical thinking, community-building and idea sharing.
+If you use the discussion forum as the heart of your classroom, consider:

 - Creating a general forum where students can ask questions about the course, housekeeping, etc.

-- Creating at least one content-focused forum or topic for each week or unit of the course (when applicable).
+- Creating at least one content-focused forum or topic for each week or unit of the course (if applicable).

-- Providing deadlines and clear guidelines and/or a grading rubric for forum participation.
+- Providing deadlines and clear guidelines for forum participation.